Nicole-Scalera/MaS/README.md

 <img src="02 Documentation\00 Assets\README\distributed_ver_control_sys.png" width="500"></img>

 As you can see, Computer A and Computer B both sync to the same remote repository, but have their own individual versions of the project.
 That way they can make changes and not corrupt the repository altogether.
-When you are ready, you can sync your local repository with the remote repository through pushing and pulling.
+When you are ready, you can sync your local repository with the remote repository through <a href="#push-origin">pushing</a> and <a href="#fetch-origin">pulling</a>.

 Note: To Programmers reading this, keep in mind that the workflow may be manipulated through different branches to ensure the stability of the project.
 As of right now, though, aforementioned concept illustrates the bare bones level of this project.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <br></br>